hedjour/med_to_csv/docs/config_file.rst

    * options : further options

-   .. important:: The options parameters is required
+   .. important:: Either info_col or info_lab are required, if your data contains a mix
+       of one-column files and labelled files you can mention both parameters

 #.
-For the first two types of parameters.
+For the first two types of parameters
     You need to indicate the information in this format: "Key : Value"

     * Keys are the column names that you want in the output file